caiogeraldes/pievim/README.md

  - If multiple signs point to the same value, I used a apostrophe ' to indexed it if it has not been yet coded numerically.
  - If a sign has multiple values, each different value should be independently coded.

+### Carian transcription

+Since Carian has many local scripts without a unified transliteration scheme, I proposed an arbitrary transliteration.
+If you happen to work with Carian and knows a proper system, please feel free to adapt the code a make a Pull Request or write me an e-mail.